NBISweden/development-guidelines/README.md

 It is common practice to name simple loop variables `i`, `j`, and `k`, so there's no need to give them silly names like `the_index` unless it's necessary for some reason or other.
-Variable with longer scope should have slightly more informative names, like `filename_map`, `common_prefix`, `current_gene`, `feature_length` etc. (basically a similar rule as for functions).
+Variables with longer scope should have slightly more informative names, like `filename_map`, `common_prefix`, `current_gene`, `feature_length` etc. (basically a similar rule as for functions).
 Avoid calling arrays `array` and hashes